 Bare Trees, Yosemite Valley, 2018

-Original photograph signed and numbered by Kerik Kouklis
+Original photograph by Kerik Kouklis

 Hand-coated platinum on smooth art paper